kentcdodds/babel-plugin-macros/README.md

 ## Installation

-This module is distributed via [npm][npm] which is bundled with [node][node] and should be installed as one of your project's `dependencies`:
+This module is distributed via [npm][npm] which is bundled with [node][node] and should be installed as one of your project's `devDependencies`:

 ```
-npm install babel-plugin-macros
+npm install --save-dev babel-plugin-macros
 ```

 ## Usage